-We covered generating your Jilt DNS records along with some general guidelines in our article Can I send emails from my own domain?
+We covered generating your Jilt DNS records along with some general guidelines in our article Can I authenticate my "from address" to send emails from my own domain?
 Here we'll take a look at adding the DKIM record to your SiteGround domain host.

-Now, let's start sending your emails with your own domain.
+Now, let's start sending your emails with your authenticated domain.

 Add the DKIM record